 Cal Grants are one of the smartest ways to get cash for college.
 For starters, it's money you don't have to pay back.
 If you are a graduating high school senior or recent graduate who meets academic and financial eligibility requirements, submit FAFSA and GPA Verification Form by March 2 or September 2 to be able to receive a Cal Grant.

 Students who have already completed 24 degree applicable or 24 transferable college units at YCCD will have their GPA automatically submitted to the California Student Aid Commission.

-Cal Grant B Entitlement awards provide first-year, low-income students with an allowance of up to $1,670 for educational-related books and living expenses plus up to an additional $600 for students attending full-time at a community college.
-If you transfer to a four-year college or university, Cal Grant B also helps pay tuition and fees in the same amount as a Cal Grant A, in addition to the approximately $1,670 living allowance.
+Cal Grant B Entitlement awards provide first-year, low-income students with an allowance for educational-related books and living expenses.
+If you transfer to a four-year college or university, Cal Grant B also helps pay tuition and fees in the same amount as a Cal Grant A, in addition to the living allowance.
 For a Cal Grant B, your coursework must be for at least one academic year.

 Cal Grant C awards help pay for tuition and training costs for occupational, technical, or vocational programs.
-This $547 award is for books, tools and equipment.
-You may also receive up to an additional $2,462 for tuition at a school other than a California community college.
-To qualify, you must enroll in a vocational program that is at least four months long at a California community college, private college, or a career technical school.
+This award is for books, tools and equipment.
+You may also receive up an additional amount for tuition at a school other than a California community college.
+To qualify, you must enroll in a vocational program at a California community college, private college, or a career technical school.
 Funding is available for up to two years, depending on the length of your program.

 For more information click here.